ocadwebxr/ocadu-open-webxr/README.md

                   position="2 1 -1">
         </a-entity>
 ```
+Note that there is no preload asset support for this plugin.
 Documentation for DepthKit in A-Frame is available [here](https://github.com/juniorxsound/DepthKit-A-Frame).

-The reason for the incompatability is because the extension we use has a dependency on a depreciated version of Three.js that uses Three.Geometry instead of Three.BufferGeometry, effective as of 2019.
+The reason for DepthKit for A-Frame's modern incompatability is because the extension we use has a dependency on a depreciated version of Three.js that uses Three.Geometry instead of Three.BufferGeometry, effective as of 2019.

 ---------